tud-sumo/docs/docs/9_examples.md

 Below, the northern section of the motorway ringroad around Rotterdam, the A20 between Schiedam and the Kralingse Bos, is simulated.
 This scenario aims to demonstrate the full functionality of TUD-SUMO, with multiple ramp meters, variable speed limit and route guidance controllers, as well as several different events and interactions.
 The layout of the network itself is shown above.

-This example can be downloaded from the `a20_example` file at: [github.com/tud-sumo/example](https://github.com/tud-sumo/example)
+This example can be downloaded from the `a20_example` file on GitHub at: [DAIMoNDLab/tud-sumo-examples](https://github.com/DAIMoNDLab/tud-sumo-examples/tree/main/a20_example)

 ```python
 {% include 'demo.py' %}